 6. Writer For Outlook

 Maybe you don’t just need help with grammar, spelling, and punctuation.
 Maybe you also want to be sure that your emails reflect the proper tone as befits the content.
 For example, if you’re writing a professional email about hiring new employees, you may want a program to check it for any unintentionally sexist, gender-excluding, or racist terminology.

 You may also have trouble keeping the focus of your correspondence with customers on your brand.
 You may get sidetracked or unconsciously swerve from your company’s values.

 Writer is a grammar check add-on that can help you with all those concerns.
 It will analyze your written content for several different types of errors, so that you write the most brand-friendly, user-friendly emails possible.

 Writer supports MS Outlook, which means your emails will be grammatically (and politically) correct.

 We mentioned this unique feature just a moment ago, but it’s definitely worth noting again as a “pro” of Writer for Outlook.
 Anything that can help you sound as professional as possible, while still promoting your brand message and personal ethics, is a wonderful opportunity.

 No Free Version

 Here’s the rub of this add-on: there’s no free version.
-It’s yet another subscription to add to your bank statement, and is it really worth it when all you need is some basic grammar checking?
+It’s yet another subscription to add to your bank statement, and is it really worth it when all you need is a basic Outlook grammar checker?
 We’ll leave that up to you to decide.

 Every single person who writes emails, whether for professional or personal reasons, has different needs.
 Some people are whizzes at grammar and spelling, but terrible at putting a comma in the right place.
 Others want a grammar check add-on that can do it all, while some need only the bare bones assistance.